xiaoyuanxun/anda/README.md

 └── characters/ # characters examples
 ```

-## 🐼 Introduction to Anda
+## 🤖 Introduction to Anda

-**Anda** is an innovative framework for intelligent agent development, designed to build a highly composable, autonomous, and perpetually memorizing network of AI agents.
+`Anda` is an innovative framework for intelligent agent development, designed to build a highly composable, autonomous, and perpetually memorizing network of AI agents.
 By connecting agents across various industries, Anda aims to create a super AGI system, advancing artificial intelligence to new heights.

 ### ✨ Key Features